anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 A history of poor decisions becomes a decision-making framework.

-In that sense, **good process is a compression algorithm for experience**.
+In that sense, **good process is a manifestation of reflected experience**.

 The organization doesn't have to rediscover the same lesson every time.